-North Korea tests missile
+North Korea says missile could carry large nuclear warhead

 That missile, launched April 29, blew up over land in North Korean territory, according to a spokesman for the US Pacific Command.

-Before Sunday, North Korea had attempted at least nine missile launches on six occasions since US President Donald Trump was inaugurated in January.
+Before Sunday, North Korea had attempted at least nine missile launches on six occasions since Trump was inaugurated in January.

-Though tensions between the United States and North Korea have been higher than usual over the past few months, a senior North Korean diplomat told South Korea's Yonhap news agency on Saturday that Pyongyang is open to talks with Washington "under the right conditions."

 Earlier this month, Trump said he would be willing to meet North Korean leader Kim Jong Un "under the right circumstances."